Student Clicker Resources

 How to get a clicker

-Purchase the clicker unit from the NDSU Bookstore for $50.
+Clickers are available for purchase at the NDSU Bookstore.
 If you have more than one instructor using this technology, the clicker works for any class that uses the technology.
-In other words, you can keep the clicker for your whole stay at NDSU, and it will be your unique Device ID for that whole time.
-When you're done with your clicker, you can sell it back to the Bookstore during Buy-Back for $25.
-You can save money if you hang onto the clicker until you're ready to leave NDSU.
-Everytime you sell it back and then buy another at a later date, you lose money!
+In other words, you can keep the clicker for your whole stay at NDSU.
+When you're done with your clicker, you can sell it back to the Bookstore.

 How to register your clicker via Blackboard